 Elected and appointed City officials and City staff use the General Plan as a point of reference, as do community members, business owners, individuals proposing new development projects, and others.
-The General Plan is useful when making decisions regarding topics such as subdivisions, new residential, commercial and industrial development, capital improvements, and neighborhood rehabilitation.
+The General Plan is useful when making decisions regarding topics such as subdivisions, new residential, commercial, and industrial development, capital improvements, and neighborhood rehabilitation.
 The policies in this General Plan are intended to provide clear guidance and explanation about the City land use decision-making processes and how Santa Rosa may grow, change, or stay the same.
+Santa Rosa's decision-making bodies have discretion in how they interpret General Plan goals and policies as they evaluate projects and make determinations of consistency.

 In general, actions that use "require," "prohibit," or "shall" are mandatory.
 Policies that use "encourage," "promote," "discourage," "consider," or "should" are not mandatory, and the City may choose to modify its course of action in cases where a policy may not prove appropriate for a particular situation or if extenuating factors, such as competing priorities or budget limitations, would make it infeasible to follow policy direction verbatim.
+Some policies and actions in the General Plan serve to mitigate environmental impacts as evaluated in the General Plan EIR.
+These Policies and Actions are denoted with "(EIR)."

-As described in Chapter 2, Planning Framework, the General Plan update process involved a wide variety of stakeholders and interests.
+The General Plan update process involved a wide variety of stakeholders and interests.
 As a result, this General Plan addresses multiple and sometimes competing policy objectives, and the City may not be able to strictly adhere to every policy in every decision that it makes to implement the overall goals of this General Plan.
 The City Council will continue to have discretion over prioritizing overall policy objectives to implement this General Plan in instances when multiple policy objectives may affect a single decision.